 Starting at 3rd level, the knight excels in using his armor and shield to frustrate his enemy’s attacks.
-During his action, he can designate a single opponent as the target of this ability.
+As a free action, he can designate a single opponent as the target of this ability.
 His shield bonus to AC against that foe increases by 1, as he moves his shield to deflect an incoming blow, possibly providing just enough protection to turn a telling swing into a near miss.
 This shield bonus increases to +2 at 9th level, and +3 at 15th level.

 Armor Training (Ex)

 Starting at 3rd level, a knight learns to be more maneuverable while wearing armor.
 Whenever he is wearing armor, he reduces the armor check penalty by 1 (to a minimum of 0) and increases the maximum Dexterity bonus allowed by his armor by 1.
 Every four levels thereafter (7th, 11th, 15th and 19th), these bonuses increase by +1 each time, to a maximum –5 reduction of the armor check penalty and a +5 increase of the maximum Dexterity bonus allowed.
 In addition, a knight can also move at his normal speed while wearing medium armor.
 At 7th level, a knight can move at his normal speed while wearing heavy armor.

 Active Defense (Ex)

 At 4th level, a knight gains a +1 dodge bonus to AC when wielding a shield and fighting defensively, using Combat Expertise, or using total defense.
 This bonus increases by +1 for every four levels beyond 4th.
 As a swift action, he may share this bonus with one adjacent ally or half of the bonus (minimum + 0) with all adjacent allies, until the beginning of his next turn.